SamNicklez/ece5845finalproject/README.md

 ## Overview

 This project is a comprehensive application leveraging Python, Flask, Neo4j, and the Graph Data Science (GDS) library version 4.4.28.
 It is designed to utilize the powerful features of these technologies, offering a robust backend system with advanced data processing and graph database capabilities.
+The client application allows users to input preferences for job searches, such as preferred country, city, and sector.
+It then queries the backend to provide job recommendations based on these preferences.

 ## Prerequisites